Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 ### **Additional Information**
 * Members who have purchased ranks or any form of quota excusal will still be subject to reforms when they occur.
 Forms of quota excusal will be taken into account during the reform process.
 * You have the chance to appeal your reform within 72 hours of notice.
 Appeals must be well-thought-out and provide supporting evidence to show that you meet enough factors to not be reformed.
+  * Even upon appeal you may receive a rank lower then what you previously had.

 ---